austince/flink-ci-flink/docs/deployment/resource-providers/native_kubernetes.md

 ### Introduction

 Kubernetes is a popular container-orchestration system for automating computer application deployment, scaling, and management.
-Flink's native Kubernetes integration allows to directly deploy Flink on a running Kubernetes cluster.
+Flink's native Kubernetes integration allows you to directly deploy Flink on a running Kubernetes cluster.
 Moreover, Flink is able to dynamically allocate and de-allocate TaskManagers depending on the required resources because it can directly talk to Kubernetes.

 ### Preparation